 What are Communication Systems?

 Communication systems are defined as the interchange of information or ideas between two entities.
 The process of communication systems involves the exchange of both formal as well as informal information, and it consists of receiving, sending, and processing information.
-The communication may take place between employees and supervisors within the business or outside the business.
+The digital communication systems used may take place between employees and supervisors within the business or outside the business.
 It can be written, visual, verbal, or non-verbal.

 The objective of the communication process is the exchange of ideas, convey of information, and understanding other entities.
 Therefore information is passed from one place to the other that is from the receiver to the sender.